oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 ADMIXTURE is a software tool for maximum likelihood estimation of individual ancestries from multilocus SNP genotype datasets.
 It uses the same statistical model as STRUCTURE but calculates estimates much more rapidly using a fast numerical optimization algorithm.

-**URL**
+**More Information**

 https://dalexander.github.io/admixture